ec-jrc/KCEO-Glossary/README.md

 ```
 There is a tab in front of every tag followed by a hypen and a space.

+We currently use the following tag system for:

+1. Discussion status:
+- term to add (only tagged in issue/discussion)
+- to be defined
+- to be discussed
+- to be approved
+- approved

+2. Class of term (from: "Lost in Translation: The Need for Common Vocabularies and an Interoperable Thesaurus in Earth Observation Sciences, to be published")
+- base term
+- core term
+- controversial term
+- high-impact term

 ## To Do's:
 - Update GitHub actions to run custom scripts for cross linking, topology and dependency graph every time.
 Requires some careful testing.
 High priority.